asreview/asreview/docs/source/installation.rst

   "Installing build dependencies ... error"

-Some of the dependencies of ASReview are not compatible with your Python installation.
-This error typically happens when the version of your Python installation is either too old or too new.
-Then, the dependencies do not support your version anymore, or yet.

-If the version of your Python installation has been released very recently, the best thing to do is to install the second most recent version of Python instead.
-If your Python installation is outdated, you should install a Python version that is 3.6 or higher.

-Detailed step-by-step instructions to install
-Python (and ASReview) are available for
-`Windows <https://asreview.nl/installation-guide-windows/>`__ and
-`MacOS <https://asreview.nl/installation-guide-mac/>`__ users.
+This error typically happens when the version of your Python installation has been released very recently.
+Because of this, of the dependencies of ASReview are not compatible with your Python installation yet.
+The  best thing to do is to install the second most recent version of Python instead.
+Detailed step-by-step instructions to install Python (and ASReview) are available for `Windows <https://asreview.nl/installation-guide-windows/>`__ and `MacOS <https://asreview.nl/installation-guide-mac/>`__ users.